simon-kjeldsen/AML_project/README.md

 ## Setup

 The code was executed in a standard Python environment.
 Required packages are listed in `requirements.txt`.
+Install with the following command: pip install -r requirements.txt

 ## Data